Kathleen Pelham Burn: Personal life

 On 31 August 1922, Pelham Burn married Guillermo "Billy" de Landa y Escandon, a Mexican playboy and son of former Mexico City Governor Guillermo Landa y Escandón.
 They divorced in 1929.

+Sexuality

 She is accounted by her son as being bisexual, as he wrote: "All her life she was attracted by men and women [...] she knew intimately Donald Campbell, Alan Cobham, Kaye Don, Jim Mollison, Amy Johnson, and plenty of others besides."
 She may have also had an affair with Wyndham Lewis during her first marriage, whom she also commissioned for art against her husband's wishes.